Alonapr/SchiebePokerGame-Development/README.md

 1. Download the repository and open the distribution folder.
 2. Navigate to the bin folder.
 3. Start the application by running projekt1.bat.

-The project implements a Schiebepoker game using Kotlin and the BoardGameWork framework.